semgrep/semgrep-docs/docs/kb/rules/run-all-available-rules.md

 [ERROR] invalid configuration file found (1 configs were invalid)
 ```

-There is a syntax or other error within any of your custom rules.
+There is a syntax or other error in one of your custom rules.

 Enter the following commands as a workaround: